-Over the last year we have seen numerous devastating fires across the Middle East, from December’s hospital fire in Saudi Arabia and the July hotel fire in Dubai to the re-occurring fires in ‘labour camps’, with the latest one being reported as recently as September, in Jidhafs, Bahrain.
+Over the last year we have seen numerous devastating fires across the Middle East regions.
+From December’s hospital fire in Saudi Arabia and the July hotel fire in Dubai, to the re-occurring fires in ‘labour camps’, with the latest one being reported as recently as September, in Jidhafs, Bahrain.
 So, what can be done to prevent incidents like these happening again?

 Fire prevention is very simple and standards could easily be improved by having the commitment and determination to establish a system and enforce all the relevant precautions.

 We recently launched our new Fire Safety Consultancy, which assesses fire risks and advises on the next steps to make premises safe.
 It also ensures that organisations comply with, and exceed all local and international fire safety regulations.
 As long as they are able to provide all required resources and support.

 As part of our Consultancy we’ll prepare a full Fire Risk Assessment.
 Developed from Internationally accepted codes of practice, based on a methodical analysis of a site, the activities completed there and the likelihood that a fire could cause harm to those in or around the premises.

 - Evaluate the risk of any hazards and recommend how to remove or reduce them

 - Record the precautions and management arrangements necessary to ensure the safety of people onsite in the event of a fire

 Following the completion of the risk assessment, we’ll become an ongoing safety partner.
 Available to help, provide insights and answer questions at any time.